dennisbyington/wordle_cli/readme.txt

 # Version history & release notes

 0.1 - Initial release
     - Leaving as CLI.
-Will implemnt a gui in a seperate program.
+Will implement a gui in a separate program.

 # ---------------------------------------------------------------------------
 # Bugs

 - No known bugs.
 However, I am seeking inputs and constructive criticism on areas I can improve.

 # ---------------------------------------------------------------------------